-Science has been part of the full curriculum review in 2017/2018 and is now central to 'The Big Question' that is being asked in our Circle of Life curriculum.
+Science has been part of the full curriculum review and is now central to 'The Big Question' that is being asked across school.
 Each term science lessons are based around the topic and links are made to many subjects, and embed English and mathematics skills, where possible, appropriate and reasonable.
 Children take part in a mixture of knowledge and 'working scientifically' lessons, with at least two scientific investigations being carried out each term in each area of school.
 The role of the science leader is to ensure this is consistently delivered throughout school in a creative and engaging way with meaningful links across the curriculum.

 During Science lessons pupil stake part in a great amount of group and partner work.
 During this time, pupils listen carefully to each other's ideas in an environment which fosters mutual respect and trust.
 Democracy is central to our group work here, as children have to take on board specific roles.
 They have listen to each other.
 They must complete their part of the work so as not to let their teammates down.
 They must plan investigations taking account of all views and must evaluate their successes areas to improve collectively.
 We aim for science to be a real driver for developing an understanding of what democracy means in a climate of trust and forgiveness.

 Each key stage will have taken part in an educational visit linked to science by the end of the academic year.
 LKS2 visited 'Tropical World and Butterfly House' in Sheffield to launch their topic 'Roaming the Rainforest'.
 During the Summer. reception will be visiting Nostell Priory to enhance their learning on minibeasts and their habitats, Key Stage One will be visiting Eureka to take part in a Science Superhero workshop on healthy bodies and Upper Key Stage Two will be going on a visit to enhance their work on their Space topic.
 We have run annual science clubs after school for several year groups - with the focus upon practical science with the wow factor!